Rodgrad/Nutrient-Finder-with-language-support-Google-translate-API/README.md

-By the time I have finished I spend all mine Google API credit so images are in english, but here are some examples of some data aquired with
+By the time I have finished I spend all mine Google API credit so images are in English, but here are some examples of some data aquired with
 Edamam Food  API.